 The village’s Shared Space design concept means wide pavements, slow vehicles and easy crossings making it easy to browse the town’s independent shops, nestled between high street chains and major supermarkets, selling hand made crafts, gifts, cards, clothing and much more.
 There’s FREE parking available next to the Civic Hall.

 Discover Poynton's fascinating mining heritage, take a stroll along Middlewood Way, Poynton Park and Pool, the canal or one of our many walking routes.
 Travel a little further afield and visit the beautiful surrounding countryside of the National Trust's Lyme Park with its mansion house, hunting lodge, deer park and breathtaking views.

 The Heritage Garden, between Priorslegh Medical Practice and the Library (adjacent to the Civic Hall), comprises a central raised bed, with a traditional lamp post, seven memorial benches, five large planters, two half size planters, an insect house, bird box and a number of wall-mounted silhouettes that celebrate Poynton's rich heritage.
 You can find out more about the garden and view photos here.

-Poynton Parks (Subject to closure in very inclement weather)
+Poynton Parks/Playgrounds (Subject to closure in very inclement weather)